Azure/RDS-Templates/wvd-templates/Update existing WVD host pool/README.md

 - **ActionOnPreviousVirtualMachines**.
 Select **Delete** or **Deallocate**.
 If **Delete** is selected, the previous session host VMs will be deleted, along with the associated network interfaces and OS disk.
 If **Deallocate** is selected, Azure VMs (hosts) will be removed from hostpool and simply de-allocated in Azure, allowing you to preserve or connect to them later.
 - **UserLogoffDelayInMinutes**.
 The delay before users are automatically logged off from existing sessions in the host pool.
-- **UserNotificationMessege**.
+- **UserNotificationMessage**.
 The message that will be sent to users with existing sessions before the logoff delay counter starts ticking.
 You can use this message to notify users to save their work or logoff themselves, before they will be logged off automatically.

 [![Deploy](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FRDS-Templates%2Fstaging%2Fwvd-templates%2FUpdate%20existing%20WVD%20host%20pool%2FmainTemplate.json)